ratatui/ratatui/examples/apps/popup/README.md

 # Popup demo

-This example shows how to render line, bar, and scatter charts.
+This example shows how to handle popups.

 To run this demo: